Transphyseal ACL Reconstruction Surgeon

-Active children who are involved in sports or recreational activities are prone to anterior cruciate ligament (ACL) tear, which can be treated with transphyseal surgery.
-Fellowship-trained orthopedic surgeon Dr. Kelechi Okoroha provides diagnosis and minimally-invasive transphyseal surgery to reconstruct the torn ACL in Detroit.
-He also provides the highest level of care during and after the surgery.
+Active children who are involved in sports or recreational activities are prone to anterior cruciate ligament (ACL) tear, which can be treated with transphyseal ACL reconstruction surgery.
+Transphyseal ACL reconstruction surgeon, Dr. Kelechi Okoroha provides diagnosis and individualized non-operative and operative treatment plans in Detroit.
+He also provides highly specialized care during and after the surgery.
 Contact Dr. Okoroha’s team for an appointment today!

 What is Transphyseal Surgery?

 Surgery may be necessary to reconstruct an irreparable anterior cruciate ligament (torn ACL).
 It usually involves the use of a soft tissue graft which is passed through tunnels drilled into the shin and thigh bones and secured to these bones.
 In a child or adolescent, a transphyseal surgery may be performed where the tunnels pass through the growth plate or physis (area near the end of a long bone where growth is still occurring).
 Injury to this area could potentially affect growth and result in deformity.
 An appropriate surgical technique is used to minimize these effects.

 ACL reconstruction via transphyseal surgery is recommended for active children who are involved in sports or recreational activities.
 Severe knee pain and inability to continue activities are the primary indications for ACL reconstruction.

 The other indications include: